INS-Basel/instools/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# 📦 hsrtools - a handy collection of functions for health services research
+# 📦 hsrtools - a collection of functions for health services research

 <!-- badges: start -->